standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 ## Pre-requisite

-This guide assumes you installed the software documented here
+This guide assumes you installed the software documented here:

 * [CIMPL SetUp and Installation](cimplInstall.md)

-and have at least reviewed the [Hello World](cimpl6Tutorial_helloWorld.md), and the [CIMPL In-Depth](cimpl6TutorialDetail.md) tutorials.
+and have at least reviewed the [Hello World](cimpl6Tutorial_helloWorld.md), and [CIMPL In-Depth](cimpl6TutorialDetail.md) tutorials.

->**Note:** _This guide is written assuming a MacOS environment.
-While the contents of CIMPL authoring are identical regardless of platform, the command lines run in a command line terminal will differ in file path specifications.
-Namely, for a Windows command line terminal, replace all the path references of forward-slash `/` to back-slash `\`._

 ## Helpful Documentation